3.21.2

 Adds a sidebar toggle on “Tree” page that emphasizes visible nodes by expanding them to occupy more vertical space, improving focus on filtered or zoomed subsets.
 Designed to enhance visibility in large phylogenetic trees.
 This is an Auspice feature which was introduced in Auspice 2.59.0 and now also available in Nextclade.

-Nextclade CLI: global dataset search mode for sort
+Nextclade CLI: global dataset search mode for sort command

-command to enable global search algorithm to find the minimal set of suggested datasets for your sequences.
+You can now add --global to sort command to enable global search algorithm to find the minimal set of suggested datasets for your sequences.
 Note that this mode disables streaming of results, because the optimization step requires knowing datasets for all sequences in advance.
 This may lead to increased memory consumption for large inputs.

 This is an experimental feature.
 Use with caution.